Run of Network vs. Run of Site: Understanding the Key Differences for Ad Campaigns

 Performance Metrics

-- RON campaigns are measured by impressions and reach.
+• Such campaigns targeting large groups of people through many different websites are measured by impressions and reach.

 Choosing the Right Strategy for Your Campaign